 There are two per year and we do expect every parent to attend these meetings as it is a vital part of the partnership between school and home.
-The first is in the Autumn Term and we will discuss your child's social progress, how they have settled into their new class and how they approach their learning.
-At the second parent meeting in the Spring Term, we will discuss your child's academic achievement, their current attainment levels and their next steps.
+The first is in October and we will discuss your child's social progress, how they have settled into their new class and how they approach their learning.
+At the second parent meeting in February we will discuss your child's academic achievement, their current attainment levels and their next steps.
 These are done via video call.
-Each term we will also invite you into school with your child to look at the work the children have been doing.